City Father: Utah Mayor Fires Officer For Giving Son Ticket

 For the full story, click here.

-5 Responses to “City Father: Utah Mayor Fires Officer For Giving Son Ticket”
+5 thoughts on “City Father: Utah Mayor Fires Officer For Giving Son Ticket”

 “… members of the board quoted from the town’s own handbook giving the chief of police full authority over personnel matters in his department.”